 How we keep your LinkedIn account safe

-A look at the specific pacing rules, retry logic, and pause conditions Funkel uses to keep senders well clear of LinkedIn restrictions.
+A look at the pacing rules, retry logic, and pause conditions Funkel uses to stay under configured limits and reduce account risk.

 LinkedIn account safety is a feature, not a marketing section.
 The accounts running outbound on Funkel are the same accounts you use to talk to your customers, your co-founders, and the recruiter who wants to ask about that job you held in 2019.
 A flag or a temporary restriction does not just kill your outbound: it removes you from your own professional network for as long as it takes to appeal.